Jc-alt logo

 # 2. Build -> iterate through sorted intervals, merging overlapping ones

-# 3. Explore Choices -> if current interval overlaps previous, merge; else, append
+# 3. Explore Choices -> if current interval overlaps previous (last interval in merged list),

 if not intervals: